telefonicaid/iot-activation/tutorials/Arduino_AWS.md

 ```
 [![pic](pictures/utils/arrow_up.png)](#table-of-contents)

 ## UDP data Bridge: Connecting using NB-IoT o LTE-M

-One of the advantages of an iot device, is to be able to stop the connection when it is not necessary
+One of the advantages of an iot device, is to be able to stop the connection when it is not necessary.
-to decrease the energy consumption.

-From iot-activation we suggest you the deployment of a data bridge between the Arduino and the
+This option decrease the energy consumption.
+So, we suggest you, the deployment of a data bridge between the Arduino and the
 AWS IoT Core.

-This allows you to increase the intelligence of your devices by integrating the Kite Platform into this server,
-and this add extra security in sending data over the network.
+Data Bridge will help you with the connection between UDP devices and the public clouds.
+After the bridge deployment, it will gather your SIM information from KIte platform.
-By updating your Kite SIM information, the data bridge recognizes the SIM and automatically connects to
+The data bridge recognizes the SIM and automatically and connects to the corresponding
-the corresponding AWS MQTT broker.
+AWS MQTT broker based on the configuration you provide it.

-Just make sure to add the name of the thing as one of the fields of the SIM in Kite.
+You just make sure to add the name of the thing as one of the fields of the SIM in Kite.
 [Kite](Kite_Platform.md#sim-identification)

 This [bridge](BP_DataBridge.md)